 Arguably, oneworld boasts the most high-profile airlines with members including flag carriers British Airways, American Airlines, Finnair, Qantas and Japan Airlines.
 The business traveller awards voted oneworld the best alliance for 5 years in a row and it’s not difficult to see why.
 Their biggest pain point is Africa and some of the Middle East with limited direct flights or connections.

 If you fly complex itineraries, you’ll probably want to consider Star Alliance as their network is unrivalled.
-Virgin avoided being part of an alliance for years, however they look set to join the Star Alliance following its partnership with United.
-They will join other key players such as Singapore Airlines and Air New Zealand.
+Virgin has avoided being part of an alliance for years, however they are very closely linked with Star Alliance following their partnership with United.
+Other key players in this alliance are Singapore Airlines, Air New Zealand, Lufthansa and Thai.
 Star Alliance is strong on African routes and would be a good option if that is where the majority of your travel is.

 SkyTeam includes airlines such as Delta and Air France/KLM and they have good connections to the Middle East, especially China from their hubs in Paris and Atlanta.
-However, most of their airlines are not key players in their market and it is generally considered the weakest of the alliances.
+China Southern recently left the alliance but China Eastern and China Airlines remain so if you frequently travel to China, it would be worth looking at whether you want to continue to accrue loyalty points within the alliance or not.
+Most of their airlines are not key players in their market and it is generally considered the weakest of the alliances.

 It’s important to consider not just the airlines that are in the alliance, but also the ‘other airline partners’ of those airlines.
 For example, American Airlines belongs to the oneworld alliance and partners with both Qatar and Etihad, so you can take advantage of their loyalty schemes as well.
 This is a great option if you travel to both the Middle East and the US.